Original research completed in July 2018, and minor revisions August 2024.

 What products have this certification?

-A number of sugary products also use Fairtrade certified sugar, including Ben and Jerry’s ice cream (see here for flavours and where to buy), Karma Cola soft drinks (see here for flavours and where to buy) and Nice Blocks ice blocks (see stockists here, including some Countdown supermarkets, various Bin Inn stores, cafés, and organics shops).
+A number of sugary products also use Fairtrade certified sugar, including Ben and Jerry’s ice cream (see here for flavours and where to buy), Karma Cola soft drinks (see here for flavours and where to buy) and Nice Blocks ice blocks (see stockists here, including some Woolworths supermarkets, various Bin Inn stores, cafés, and organics shops).
 The Goodness cafe and dessert syrups are also Fairtrade certified: most stockists don’t sell to the public, but ask your favourite cafe to make the switch!

 Product of Australia